-The most important part of any video or film reel conversion project is to make sure you receive a digital file of your transfer.
-DVDs will degrade over time and a digital file will continue to be versatile for a long time.
-If you’ve done a project like this and all you received were DVD’s, we have an easy step-by-step process on how to convert DVDs to MP4 files.
+The most important part of any video or film reel conversion project is to make sure you have a digital file of your transfer.
+DVDs will degrade over time and a digital file will last much longer.
+If you’ve done a project like this and all you got back were DVDs, we have an easy step-by-step process on how to convert DVDs to MP4 files.

 Open the downloaded file.